The Magic Trick

 As can be seen from Dr. Greenberg, the change in diagnostic criteria for polio was all that was necessary in order to see a drop in paralytic polio.
 No vaccine was ever necessary.
 And to help sell this point, a graph was provided applying the new diagnostic criteria to polio cases from 1951 to 1959 which showed how the drop would have occurred had this criterion been used before the vaccine became available:

-In order to confirm that the adoption of the vaccine trial diagnostic criteria was in fact used when reporting vaccine effectiveness and paralytic polio case numbers, we can turn to the book Poliomyelitis Surveillance.
+In order to confirm that the adoption of the vaccine trial diagnostic criteria was, in fact, used when reporting vaccine effectiveness and paralytic polio case numbers, we can turn to the book Poliomyelitis Surveillance.
 It indeed confirms this to be the case as the CDC officially counted paralytic polio cases according to the “best available paralytic poliomyelitis case count,” or BAPPCC.
 This count required that paralysis occurs up to 60 days.
 If there was no residual paralysis at 60 days, the cases were excluded from the count:

 In 1969, the CDC officially adopted this 60-day requirement as the case definition for paralytic polio: